Updated July 18, 2022, to include information about the 2022 2290 filing season.

 The IRS, in response to Overdrive's queries at the time, noted the agency was aware of competing providers' complaints about a supposed gaming of the system, but couldn't comment further.

-Queried again last month, though, IRS spokesman James E. Southwell went further to say that all 27 companies listed had individual employer identification numbers and had all met "suitability and testing requirements to become an Authorized e-File Provider" in accordance with guidelines set forth in the agency's Publication 3112.
+Queried again in 2021, though, IRS spokesman James E. Southwell went further to say that all 27 companies listed had individual employer identification numbers and had all met "suitability and testing requirements to become an Authorized e-File Provider" in accordance with guidelines set forth in the agency's Publication 3112.

 Each provider listed as approved by the IRS "therefore is treated as such even though the entities might be managed by the same entity," Southwell added, acknowledging that "some companies have multiple products offered in the market."

-When this year's approved 2290 e-file providers' list finally debuted recently, a check of it early this week showed a grand total of 21 providers, 20 of which appeared to be in the control of the same provider, identified in prior reporting as a Missouri-headquartered business called Union Group Labs.
+When the 2021 approved 2290 e-file providers' list finally debuted, a check of it just ahead of the July 1 opening of filing season that year showed a grand total of 21 providers, 20 of which appeared to be in the control of the same provider, identified in prior reporting as a Missouri-headquartered business called Union Group Labs.

-By the morning of July 1, however, the 21-company list had ballooned to 41, where it remains on this the second day of 2290 filing season.
+By the morning of July 1 in 2021, however, the 21-company list had ballooned to 41, where it remains on this the second day of 2290 filing season.
 Express Truck Tax, a part of parent company SPAN Enterprises, was among the companies newly added.
-SPAN CEO Agie Sundaram said they'd received notification of their certification for this tax year just this past Monday, perhaps explaining the delay in Express being added to the list.
-(SPAN remains embroiled in a legal fight with Union Group Labs detailed in Overdrive's 2020 reporting on the subject, Sundaram added, with no final resolution in sight.)
+SPAN CEO Agie Sundaram said they'd received notification of their certification for that tax year just this past Monday, perhaps explaining the delay in Express being added to the list.
+(SPAN at the time remained embroiled in a legal fight with Union Group Labs detailed in Overdrive's 2020 reporting on the subject, Sundaram added, with no final resolution in sight.)

 With the update, the number of companies on the list that appeared to be using the same backend ID'd above had grown by three, for a total of 23, accounting for slightly more than half of the full list.

-If you need to e-file Form 2290, you can access the most current version of the list via this link.
+Not much appears to have changed about list dynamics in 2022 but for a larger number of total entities listed as of July 18, 2022, at 56 total.
+If you need to e-file Form 2290 this year, you can access the most current version of the list via this link.